-- The saved record and the maximum number of duplicates are reassigned to a new or existing duplicate record set.
+• The saved record and the maximum number of duplicates are reassigned to a new or existing duplicate record set.
 For each matching rule run on a record, up to 100 duplicates can be reassigned to a duplicate record set.
-A matching rule can be associated with a duplicate rule or a duplicate job. - The saved record and each of its duplicates are listed as duplicate record items in the duplicate record set. - If the duplicate rule looks for duplicates across objects (for example, contacts that duplicate leads), the duplicate record set includes duplicates on the other objects.
+A matching rule can be associated with a duplicate rule or a duplicate job.